boemer00/boemer00/README.md

 - 💡 **AI Engineer** delivering Conversational AI projects

-- 💾 Building the largest **longevity database** for business insights

 - 🧠 Neuroscience graduate from the **University of Cambridge**

 - 📚 Deep Learning lecturer at **Le Wagon**